tony1234567891011/contentgen-takehome-master/README.md

   - Customizing tone, length, and style of generated content
   - Generating product images based on product attributes

-# Time Spent - 20 hours divided into: Up to 15 hours of coding + debugging and 5 hours to review any changes I would like to make.
+## Time Spent - 20 hours divided into: Up to 15 hours of coding + debugging and 5 hours to review any changes I would like to make.

-### Starter Kit

-We've provided a starter kit to help you focus on the core technical challenges rather than boilerplate setup.
-The kit includes:

 ### Setup Instructions